College of Arts and Communication - COAC (Undergraduate)

 Art and Design

-The Ceramics Club and ALLOY (metals and jewelry), and the UW-Whitewater Printmakers Association (Print Farm) address the professional interests of students active in ceramics and art metals and printmaking and sponsor visiting artists and workshops in each of the areas during the academic year.
+The Ceramics Organization and ALLOY (metals and jewelry), and the UW-Whitewater Printmakers Association (Print Farm) address the professional interests of students active in ceramics and art metals and printmaking and sponsor visiting artists and workshops in each of the areas during the academic year.
 The groups also host the popular annual holiday ceramics and jewelry sale and the annual Print Farm print sale.

 Communication